jillix/materializecss-theme/README.md

 ## Instalation
 [Ruby](http://www.ruby-lang.org/en/) and [compass](http://compass-style.org/) are required.

-#### Option 1 - Install using instalation script
+#### Option 1 - Install using script
-In `/instalation` folder scripts are available for automatic install of the tools.
+In `/install` folder, scripts are available for automatic install of the tools.
 You need to select your script based on your operating system.
 (OS X, Debian, Fedora, Archlinux)

 #### Option 2 - Install manualy